Blog Hero

 Glaucoma Treatment and Lifestyle

-Traditionally, glaucoma treatment has revolved around medications, laser surgeries, and regular monitoring by an eyecare specialist.
-However, recent ophthalmology research has highlighted the potential benefits of adopting a healthy lifestyle, including exercise, to support overall eye health and complement medical interventions.
+Traditionally, glaucoma treatment has revolved around medications, laser surgeries, and regular monitoring through glaucoma eye exams by an eyecare specialist.
+However, recent ophthalmology research has highlighted the potential benefits of adopting a healthy lifestyle, including exercise, to support overall eye health and complement traditional glaucoma treatments.
 This acknowledges that we can take charge of our own health.

 Why You Should Exercise with Glaucoma

-Regular exercise has several benefits, like better cardiovascular health, stronger blood circulation, and lower stress.
+Regular exercise has several benefits, like better cardiovascular health, stronger blood circulation, and lower stress, which can contribute to maintaining a healthy eye vs. glaucoma progression.
 These benefits can indirectly contribute to better eye health by promoting overall well-being and glaucoma-related mental health.
 But which activities do this?

 Best Workouts for Glaucoma